hehaijin/restful-stored-procedure/readme.md

     Json body:
     {"parameters": {"param1": value1, "param2": value2  } }
 ```
-execute a stored procedure with given parameters.
+Execute a stored procedure with given parameters.

-### features to be added.
+### Features to be added.

 ##### Logging:
  log every request, result with morgan.